What temperature is too hot to work?

 Ideally, it has been encouraged to allow staff to work from home.
 If that's not possible, then employers are advised to allow their team to travel to work and go home at off-peak hours to avoid uncomfortable temperatures during their commute.

-Gary Rycroft, a solicitor at Joseph A Jones & Co, tells The Telegraph reiterates that it is essential for employers to consider "duty of care" when asking their workers in the office when temperatures are so high.
+Gary Rycroft, a solicitor at Joseph A Jones & Co, told The Telegraph that it is essential for employers to consider "duty of care" when asking their workers in the office when temperatures are so high.

 Mr. Rycroft said: "To be clear, such guidance and regulations are not what we call 'black letter law', by which I mean legal rules well known and beyond doubt, but rather a sensible means of navigation to avoid future legal problems."

-So, in a nutshell, there's no law in place to tell you when it's "too hot to work"- instead, it's up to the good judgement of each employer and employee on how they want to see through this heatwave.
+So, in a nutshell, there's no law in place to tell you when it's “too hot to work” – instead, it's up to the good judgment of each employer and employee on how they want to see through this heatwave.
 Most importantly, just stay cool, everyone!